lurumad/IdentityServer4.Samples/Quickstarts/8_EntityFrameworkStorage/readme.md

-# Quickstart #7: JavaScript clients
+# Quickstart #8: EntityFramework configuration

-This quickstart shows how to build a JavaScript client for IdentityServer.
+This quickstart shows how to use EntityFramework for the cofniguration data.